The Relationship Between the Workpiece Extension Length/Diameter Ratio and Surface Roughness in Turning Applications

 Keywords: machine tools|manufacturing|materials and processes|metrology|quality control|research

 How to Cite:

-Cooper, J. & DeRuntz, B., (2007) “The Relationship Between the Workpiece Extension Length/Diameter Ratio and Surface Roughness in Turning Applications”, The Journal of Technology, Management, and Applied Engineering 23(2).
+Cooper, J. & DeRuntz, B., (2007) “The Relationship Between the Workpiece Extension Length/Diameter Ratio and Surface Roughness in Turning Applications”, Journal of Industrial Technology 23(2).